be-unkind/airflow-homework-1/README.md

 ## How to run

-Execute following line in the terminal:
+Execute following line in the terminal (in homework-1 folder):

 `docker-compose up`